openedx/docs.openedx.org/source/educators/references/course_development/add_video_to_course.rst

 For information about the way learners interact with videos, see `Video Player`_.

-For more information about adding videos to your course, see :ref:`Creating and Adding Video Content`.
+For more information about adding videos to your course, see :ref:`Add a Video`.

 For more information about options in the video component, see :ref:`Additional Video Options`.